AshishDavid/AI-Membrane-Calculation/README.md

 All materials are available under the Creative Commons license "Attribution-ShareAlike" 4.0.
 When borrowing any materials from this repository, you must leave a link to it, and also specify my name: Ashish David.

+#How to run the program

+Use any Python IDE.

+After running the program, type the location of the raw data file where it is located.
+For Example: D:\Gas permeation calculation\H2 raw data file.xlsx

+And you will see the result.